Chronic Fatigue Syndrome

 - Muscle and joint pain

 - Mood swings

 - Low-grade fever

 The symptoms of CFS may look like other medical conditions.
-Always consult your health care provider for a diagnosis.
+Always talk with your healthcare provider for a diagnosis.

 How is chronic fatigue syndrome diagnosed?